 Customers with one of American’s co-branded credit cards can redeem award flights with fewer miles.
 Cardmembers with the AAdvantage® Gold and Aadvantage® Aviator™ Blue MasterCard® credit cards will receive a 5,000-mile discount.
 Those with all other American Airlines credit cards will receive a 7,500-mile discount.

 American Airlines is relatively easygoing when it comes to changes to your award tickets.
 If you need to change travel dates, times, and carrier for no fee as long as the origin and destination does not change.
 This can be useful for passengers who are unsure of their exact travel plans but want to tweak their flights as the travel date draws closer.

-AAdvantage members who are very close to qualifying for an elite status can choose to pay for a boost to the next tier.
+AAdvantage®members who are very close to qualifying for an elite status can choose to pay for a boost to the next tier.
 However, it can be expensive -- as much as $2,499 for people trying to obtain Executive Platinum status.
-Frequent fliers who have the most opportunities to benefit from a higher elite status are most suitable for a elite status boost.
+Frequent fliers who have the most opportunities to benefit from a higher elite status are most suitable for an elite status boost.